rutvikk99/synapse/demos/module4/README.md

     ![The data flow details icon is highlighted.](media/pipeline-user-profiles-activity-runs.png "Activity runs")

 7. The data flow details displays the data flow steps and processing details.
-In our example, processing time took around **45 seconds to process (1)** and output around **1 million rows (2)**.
+In our example, processing time took around **44 seconds to process** the SQL pool sink **(1)**, and around **12 seconds to process** the Data Lake sink **(2)**.
+The Filter1 output was around **1 million rows (3)** for both.
 You can see which activities took the longest to complete.
-The cluster startup time contributed over **three minutes (3)** to the total pipeline run.
+The cluster startup time contributed over **2.5 minutes (4)** to the total pipeline run.

     ![The data flow details are displayed.](media/pipeline-user-profiles-data-flow-details.png "Data flow details")

 8. Select the `UserTopProductPurchasesASA` sink **(1)** to view its details.
 We can see that **1,622,203 rows** were calculated **(2)** with a total of 30 partitions.
-It took around **five seconds** to stage the data **(3)** in ADLS Gen2 prior to writing the data to the SQL table.
-The total sink processing time in our case was around **45 seconds (4)**.
+It took around **eight seconds** to stage the data **(3)** in ADLS Gen2 prior to writing the data to the SQL table.
+The total sink processing time in our case was around **44 seconds (4)**.
 It is also apparent that we have a **hot partition (5)** that is significantly larger than the others.
 If we need to squeeze extra performance out of this pipeline, we can re-evaluate data partitioning to more evenly spread the partitions to better facilitate parallel data loading and filtering.
 We could also experiment with disabling staging to see if there's a processing time difference.
 Finally, the size of the SQL Pool plays a factor in how long it takes to ingest data into the sink.

     ![The sink details are displayed.](media/pipeline-user-profiles-data-flow-sink-details.png "Sink details")